 He gets to be the hero of his story, not you.
 Plus, he learns the meta skill of how to climb out of a well so when it happens again, he’ll know what to do.

 Sometimes our ego gets in the way and we think we should be all things to our kids.

 If your child is struggling with the academics of school and taking him off homework isn’t a viable option for you, try delegating this job.

 You could hire an educational consultant or tutor.
 You could hire a high school or college student to help.
 Grandma, your retired neighbor or someone off Craigslist can be responsible for overseeing your child’s homework.

 Make sure your child approves of your choice because their motivation is HUGELY important.
 They may want older sibling to supervise or choose to Facetime their cousin or friend for help, great!

 Watch and observe if your child needs help with the content, motivation, paying attention or just making it more fun, and delegate accordingly.

 Quote of the Day:

 “We have to go from what is essentially an industrial model of education, a manufacturing model, which is based on linearity and conformity and batching people.
-We have to move to a model that is based more on principles of agriculture.
-We have to recognize that human flourishing is not a mechanical process; it’s an organic process.
+That being said, we have to move to a model that is based more on principles of agriculture.
+Also, we have to recognize that human flourishing is not a mechanical process; it’s an organic process.
 And you cannot predict the outcome of human development.
 All you can do, like a farmer, is create the conditions under which they will begin to flourish.”
 Sir Ken Robinson